When it comes to building a secure and comfortable retirement, knowing how much you need to save is crucial.

 How to boost your retirement savings

-1. Top up your pension
+Top up your pension

 Topping up your pension – whether that’s by increasing your monthly contributions or adding a lump sum – could make a big difference to the size of your pot at retirement.
 Not least because of the tax relief you get on personal pension contributions.
 For every £80 you contribute to your pension, you’ll get a top-up of £20.
 If you’re a higher-rate or additional-rate taxpayer, you can claim back an additional £20 or £25, respectively, via your self-assessment tax return.
+Tax relief can really help to supercharge your long-term savings.

-2. Start as early as you can
+Start as early as you can

 We calculated how much someone would need to save if they wanted £500,000 of pension savings by age 66.
 That would be more than enough to fund a moderate retirement using the assumptions above.
-We assumed the investor had a workplace pension3 as well as a low-cost self-invested personal pension (SIPP) and that their salary increased by 3% a year.
+We assumed the investor had a workplace pension1 as well as a low-cost self-invested personal pension (SIPP) and that their salary increased by 3% a year.
 We also assumed an investment return of 5% after costs.

-3. Cut the cost of investing
+Cut the cost of investing

-Pension fees vary enormously from one provider to another and can have a significant impact on how long your savings last in retirement.
+Pension fees vary from one provider to another and can have a significant impact on how long your savings last in retirement.

 One way to potentially reduce investment charges is to consolidate your pensions.
 That means bringing together all your different pension plans into one pot, such as a Vanguard Personal Pension.
 By consolidating your pensions, you’ll have just one fee to pay for all your pension savings.
 It can also cut down on admin and make it easier to know whether you’re on track to achieve your savings goal.